electron/electron/docs/faq/electron-faq.md

 is only available in renderer processes.

 ## Why is my app's background transparent?

 Since Electron `0.37.3`, the default user-agent background color is `transparent`.
-Simply specify a background color in HTML;
+Simply specify a background color in HTML:

 ```html
 <style type='text/css'>